lilyminium/elementable/docs/customizing.rst

 JSON source
 -----------

-By default, Elementary creates elements from a file packaged in the library.
+By default, Elementable creates elements from a file packaged in the library.
 This may not contain the best values for you.
 You can pass in ``json_file`` to create Elements from a different source.
 These can have *arbitrary* attributes.